Cost and Time Savings with 8-Up Simultaneous Flashing

 Vector provides a set of C/C# API methods that allow an external application to control their vFlash software.
 In this case, we created a C-based wrapper of these API commands so that we could access them through our LabVIEW application.
 For more details on how we accomplished this, check out the “Simultaneously Flash 8 ECUs with LabVIEW and Vector” blog.

-The test stand was originally designed with 4 different ECU models in mind, but a modular and configurable architecture allows the end users to add/edit/delete ECU models to cover evolving product/test requirements.
+The test stand was originally designed with four different ECU models in mind, but a modular and configurable architecture allows the end users to add/edit/delete ECU models to cover evolving product/test requirements.
 The application creates LabVIEW readable files for each ECU model that store the chosen flashing parameters.
 The program then creates, modifies, or deletes these files as necessary.
 This gives the customer the flexibility to modify the functionality without any additional software development.

 UDS Request and Response Verification